amandalin047/ERP_2023Fall/README.md

 ```
 pip3 list
 ```
-after `venv` has been deactivated, you won't see any of the packages we just installed.
+after `venv` has been deactivated, you won't see any of the packages we just installed after `virtualenv`.